natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Mikuma.md

 * Wide hull makes evading enemy torpedoes difficult as it takes some time to manoeuvre the ship
 * External Long Lance torpedo storages can be detonated when being hit
 * Torpedo arcs are limited, have to show almost full broadside to launch torpedoes
+* The 155 mm guns lack the penetration and damage performance to reliably combat battleships or heavy cruisers Mikuma will face often
+* The importance of torpedoes makes Mikuma very map dependent: torpedoes are harder to use on maps with lots of cover, greatly reducing the potential of its most potent weapon

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->